Services for Students with Disabilities

 - Deaf & Hard of Hearing Access Services: The AD works with faculty to ensure full access to course materials for students who are Deaf or hard of hearing.
 Accommodations may include captioned audio/video materials, FM systems, sign language interpreters, and real-time transcription.

 - Housing & Meals: Southwestern University will make every effort to provide reasonable accommodations in its housing policies and practices where necessary for individuals with disabilities to use and enjoy University housing.
-Accommodation may include wheelchair accessible rooms, single rooms, and meal plan modifications.
+Accommodations may include wheelchair accessible rooms, single rooms, and meal plan modifications.
 Click here for the SU policy on housing and meal plan accommodations.